agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 The home directory must be under the termux files directory `/data/data/com.termux/files/`, and it must not be one of the following directories: `~/.{cache,config,local,termux}` and `$PREFIX/*`.

 The home directory is automatically created when `tudo` command is run if it does not exist.
-The `termux` user ownership and `700` permission is also set to it.
+The `Termux app` user ownership and `700` permission is also set to it.

 ---